Dominic Lawson: Views on climate change and energy policy

 In an article in The Sunday Times in September 2013, Lawson said that the Intergovernmental Panel on Climate Change had played down the recent global warming hiatus, a 'standstill in the global average temperature' from 1998 to 2013, 'a total of 15 years in which no increased warming trend in global land average temperatures has been detected'.

 In November 2016, in an article in The Sunday Times, Lawson called the UN Framework Convention on Climate Change 'a plan by western governments to penalise their own industrial base, to the benefit of the economies of China and the rest of the developing world', and described the 2008 Climate Change Act as an 'act of virtue-signalling' and a 'unilateral and monstrous act of self-harm'.

 Lawson criticised Extinction Rebellion (XR), stating that the aims of the group were 'to reduce us to a state of mere subsistence, last seen in the pre-industrial age when life was (for the great majority) nasty, brutish and short'.
 He said that the protests lacked a scientific foundation, writing that 'the Extinction Rebellion panic seems more reliant on skunk than science for its inspiration'.
 In August 2021 he wrote that the 'XR faithful', in promoting degrowth, had failed to recognise the role of western consumerism and developing world industrialisation, in alleviating global poverty.

 In April 2024, Lawson wrote an article for The Sunday Times criticising a recent speech by Simon Stiell, Executive Secretary of the UN Framework Convention on Climate Change, in which he reportedly said that 'We have two years to save the world'.
 Lawson stated that 'experts' never make 'claims of imminent planetary doom', 'since none of the scientific reports of the Intergovernmental Panel on Climate Change have warned of human or planetary extinction as a result of anthropogenic CO2 emissions'.

-In August 2025, Lawson wrote an article for the The Sunday Times entitled 'We'd rather gush pieties than benefit from oil and gas', in which he argued that the Prime Minister of the UK, Sir Keir Starmer, and the Secretary of State for Energy and Net Zero, Ed Miliband, would look like 'naive exceptions' at the forthcoming COP30 climate conference in Belem, since their government had banned new oil and gas exploration, 'something no other producing nation is doing'.
+In August 2025, Lawson wrote an article for The Sunday Times entitled 'We'd rather gush pieties than benefit from oil and gas', in which he argued that the Prime Minister of the UK, Sir Keir Starmer, and the Secretary of State for Energy and Net Zero, Ed Miliband, would look like 'naive exceptions' at the forthcoming COP30 climate conference in Belem, since their government had banned new oil and gas exploration, 'something no other producing nation is doing'.